Funny Lady

 Funny Lady is a 1975 American biographical musical comedy-drama film and the sequel to the 1968 film Funny Girl.
 The film stars Barbra Streisand, James Caan, Omar Sharif, Roddy McDowall and Ben Vereen.

-Herbert Ross, who helmed the musical sequences for Funny Girl, replaces William Wyler and the screenplay written by Jay Presson Allen and Arnold Schulman, based on a story by Schulman, is a highly fictionalized account of the later life and career of comedienne Fanny Brice and her marriage to songwriter and impresario Billy Rose.
+Herbert Ross, who helmed the musical sequences for Funny Girl (which had been directed by William Wyler), serves as the director.
+The screenplay, written by Jay Presson Allen and Arnold Schulman as based on a story by Schulman, is a highly fictionalized account of the later life and career of comedienne Fanny Brice and her marriage to songwriter and impresario Billy Rose.
 The primary score was by John Kander and Fred Ebb.
-The film was nominated for numerous awards including best actress for Streisand and best Actor for Cann.
+The film was nominated for numerous awards including Golden Globe nominations for Streisand as Best Actress and Best Actor for Caan.
 Streisand revisited the soundtrack to the film in her 2016 concert.